AshleyJamesy/love-net/README.md

     net.writeInt(32)
     net.writeFloat(math.pi)
     net.writeDouble(math.pi * 2)
+    net.writeLong(100000)
+    net.writeNumber(10000000) --lua number
     net.writeString("Hello world")
     net.writeColour(1.0, 0.0, 0.0, 1.0)
     net.writeFormat("Bifds", 0, 32, math.pi, math.pi * 2, "Hello world") --write a custom format based on: https://www.lua.org/manual/5.3/manual.html#6.4.2

     net.send(address) --send message to address only
-    --net.send(address, flag, channel)

-    --net.broadcast() --send message to all connections
-    --net.broadcast(flag, channel)
+    --ALTERNATIVES:
+    --[[
         -- flag: 0 = reliable, 1 = unreliable, 2 = unsequenced, defaults to reliable
         --    "reliable" packets are guaranteed to arrive, and arrive in the order in which they are sent --    "unreliable" packets arrive in the order in which they are sent, but they aren't guaranteed to arrive --    "unsequenced" packets are neither guaranteed to arrive, nor do they have any guarantee on the order they arrive.

         -- channel: defaults to 0
-    --    The channel to send the packet on end end)
+        --    The channel to send the packet on

+        net.send(address, flag, channel)

+        --send message to all connections
+        net.broadcast()
+        net.broadcast(flag, channel)
+    ]]
+  end
+end)